Holiday Gift Guide For Wine Lovers

-Pop’s Wine & Spirits – I never been to the store personally, however, some of my friends swear by it, and I have seen great values acquired there, therefore I believe the store is worth mentioning here.
+Pop’s Wine & Spirits – I have never been to the store personally, however, some of my friends swear by it, and I have seen great values acquired there, therefore I believe the store is worth mentioning here.
 The store is located on Long Island, but you can also buy the wines online.

 WTSO.com – I talked about Wine Till Sold Out many times in the past.
 Great source of value wines, very simple model (only one wine is offered at a time, free shipping if you buy recommended quantity, ranging from 1 to 4).
-Might be a challenge to get a specific wine for a specific occasion, but well deserves an e-mail subscription in any case.
+Might be a challenge to get a specific wine for a specific occasion but well deserves an e-mail subscription in any case.

-IWA Wine – offers full range of wine accessories, from glasses to wine cellars and wine cellar piece parts to wine memorabilia and even wines.
+IWA Wine – offers a full range of wine accessories, from glasses to wine cellars and wine cellar piece parts to wine memorabilia and even wines.

-Wine Enthusiast – same as above, offers full range of wine accessories for all needs and occasions.
+Wine Enthusiast – same as above, offers a full range of wine accessories for all needs and occasions.

 Home Goods stores – on any given day, there is a great selection of various wine gadgets and accessories in the store – be sure to check it out, and keep in mind that inventories are changing daily.

-Windows on the World Wins School – excellent source of wine education.
+Windows on the World Wins School – an excellent source of wine education.
 Taught by Kevin Zraly for more than 20 years, the school offers a series of classes which are very informative, educational and enjoyable.
 I can’t recommend it high enough.

 Wine Spectator Magazine – magazine contains lots of interesting articles, wine ratings, restaurant reviews and chef recipes.
 I’m subscribing it for the past ten years, and still very excited with each issue.
 There is also an online version, which requires its own subscription.